snjnlsn/snjnlsn/README.md

 Certain features require secure HTTPS/SSL.
 For local development, [`ngrok`](https://ngrok.com/) is reccomended.
 I've attached a makefile for brevity.

-- Create a `config/secret.exs` with secret key configuration for phoenix and live_view like so:
+- Create a `config/secret.exs` and `config/prod.secret.exs` with required configuration like so:

   ```
+    use Mix.Config

     config :snjnlsn, SnjnlsnWeb.Endpoint,
       secret_key_base: your_key_here,
       live_view: [signing_salt: your_other?_key_here]